bitcraft/storymaker/readme.md

 ### Ability
 *Agents have abilities: ability to swing swords, walk, talk, puke, etc.*

 Abilities generate Contexts.
+Contexts generate Actions.
+Actions generate Precepts.
+Precepts for World State.

 A collection of Abilities roughly forms what GOAP calls "Action Sets".

 _______________________________________________________________________________
 ### Context
 *Context is an action, what is required, and what happens when it finishes.*

-Contexts are created by Abilities.
 Contexts are dynamic and are unique to the state of the Agent.

 In GOAP terminology, a Context is roughly the same as an Action.

 _______________________________________________________________________________
 ### Goal
-*Goals are a condition that the Agent wants to satisfy.*
+*Goals are a condition that the Agent wants to satisfy. (mostly)*

 Agents can have any number of Goals.
 Goals have: